 "Photography is a love affair with life".
 Burk Uzzle.

-John W.Pattison was born in South Shields 61 years ago, he has lived most of his life in this wonderful seaside town embraced by the River Tyne.
+John W.Pattison was born in South Shields 62 years ago, he has lived most of his life in this wonderful seaside town.
 His photographic passions includes photographing Native Americans, but importantly, he particularly enjoys photographing in and around his beloved South Shields.

 During what clearly was a challenge to his mortality, John read 'Bury my Heart at Wounded Knee', a history of the Native Americans and found inspiration like never before.
 He has made the pilgrimage to Wounded Knee in South Dakota on many occasions such is his respect for the native people.
 In May this year, John spent four days on Pine Ridge Indian Reservation as a guest of the Oglala Sioux.

 John is proud to deliver his photography service in and around his local Tyneside; his freelance photography business is a rapidly growing enterprise.